gbmhunter/blog/content/programming/general/doxygen.md

 //! @}
 ```

-Groups are good for grouping bunches of related variables together.

 ## Doxywizard Settings

 Doxywizard is a Windows GUI for using Doxygen.
-Desired Extraction Mode: Documented Entities Only Optimise For: C or PHP output Output format: HTML (with navigation panel, search function) Setting EXTRACT_PRIVATE = 1 and EXTRACT_STATIC = 1 results in doxygen including all commented objects into the documentation, not just the ones that it deems public or accessible from other files (static).
+Setting `EXTRACT_PRIVATE = 1` and `EXTRACT_STATIC = 1` results in doxygen including all commented objects into the documentation, not just the ones that it deems public or accessible from other files (static).
 I find this to be much more useful than to exclude them, as without these objects present in the documentation it can leave the reader wondering how on earth your code works (C doesn't have the nice public interface structure that object orientated programming has).
 The following picture shows the two options selected when using the Doxygen GUI (Doxywizard).

 {{< figure src="/images/2013/05/doxygen-gui-extract-private-and-static-selected.png" width="829px" caption="Selecting 'EXTRACT_PRIVATE' and 'EXTRACT STATIC' in the Doxygen GUI."  >}}